jcoronelcortes/perform-2023-hotday/extending-the-dynatrace-platform/lab-guide/content/04_mysql/index.md

 ## MySQL Extension

-In this exercise, we will create a SQL Extension using Extensions 2.0
+In this exercise, we will create a `SQL Extension` using the `Extensions 2.0 framework` from scratch.

-At the end of this lab, we will have:
+At the end of this lab, we will have a fully fledged MySQL extension with:

-1. A built SQL extension
-2. A monitoring configuration in Dynatrace
-3. Query results displayed on customized screens
-4. A packaged and ready to distribute version
+* Customized entities (topology)
+* Entities screens (list and detail)
+* A dashboard to help users find our metrics and entities
+* Included alerts
+* Metrics metadata

+Users can easily import and activate this extension to their Dynatrace environment.